-- Claim payments for damages over the last three months to 30 September 2022 have been \$99.3m (or 35%) higher than expected - This is largely driven by a higher amount of payments for not at-fault non-minor claims with WPI greater than 10% and unknown WPI, partially offset by the lower than expected payments for not-at-fault non-minor claims with WPI less than or equal to 10% - The settlement experience of 'Other' claims will be monitored as many of these claims may not be eligible for a damages claims settlement - On an accident quarter basis, actual payments are greater than expected across all accident periods.
+- Claim payments for damages over the twelve months leading up to 31 December 2022, for accidents up to 31 December 2021, have been \$168.0m (or 42%) higher than expected - This is largely driven by a higher amount of payments for not at-fault non-minor claims with WPI greater than 10% and unknown WPI, partially offset by the lower than expected payments for not-at-fault non-minor claims with WPI less than or equal to 10% - This may be contributed to a timing effect with a change in claims' settlement pattern compared to the 1999 scheme.
+We will continue to monitor this as more claims are settled - The settlement experience of 'Other' claims will be monitored as many of these claims may not be eligible for a damages claims settlement - On an accident quarter basis, actual payments are greater than expected across all accident periods.

-Claim frequency All claims
+All claims

-- > The chart above shows the ultimate claim frequency for all claims per accident quarter - A higher amount of uncertainty is associated with the most recent accident quarter, as a larger number of claims are still yet to be reported compared to previous quarters - The gap between the grey line and the yellow line illustrates the claims which are expected to have been incurred but have not yet been reported - The observed reduction in 2020Q1 and 2020Q2 is due to a reduction in exposure during the first COVID-19 lockdown in NSW.
-Claim numbers for 2020Q3 to 2021Q2 have returned towards pre-COVID levels - ▶ The observed reduction in 2021Q3 is due to the most recent COVID-19 lockdown in NSW - Claim frequency for accident quarters 2021Q4 to 2022Q3 are projected to increase compared to 2021Q3 due to increase in exposure but at a level that is below pre-COVID-19 levels.
+- The chart above shows the ultimate claim frequency for all claims per accident quarter - A higher amount of uncertainty is associated with the most recent accident quarter, as a larger number of claims are still yet to be reported compared to previous quarters - The gap between the grey line and the yellow line illustrates the claims which are expected to have been incurred but have not yet been reported - The observed reduction in 2020Q1 and 2020Q2 is due to a reduction in exposure during the first COVID-19 lockdown in NSW.
+Claim numbers for 2020Q3 to 2021Q2 have returned towards pre-COVID levels - ▶ The observed reduction in 2021Q3 is due to the most recent COVID-19 lockdown in NSW - Claim frequency for accident quarters 2021Q4 to 2022Q4 are projected to increase compared to 2021Q3 due to increase in exposure but at a level that is below pre-COVID-19 levels.

-Claim frequency At-fault claims
+At-fault claims

-- > The chart shows the ultimate claim frequency and reported to date claim frequency for at-fault and mostly at-fault claims - The ultimate frequency for at-fault claims is broadly consistent with the previous full valuation in December 2021 (i.e. green line vs yellow line) for accident quarters before 2020. - The gap between reported to date claim frequency and ultimate frequency illustrates the claims which have incurred but not yet been reported, or claims that have not yet been determined as 'at-fault'.
+- The chart shows the ultimate claim frequency and reported to date claim frequency for at-fault and mostly at-fault claims - The ultimate frequency for at-fault claims is broadly consistent with the previous full valuation in December 2021 (i.e. green line vs yellow line) for accident quarters before 2020 - The gap between reported to date claim frequency and ultimate frequency illustrates the claims which have incurred but not yet been reported, or claims that have not yet been determined as 'at-fault'.
 For accident periods in December 2017 to 2020Q4, it is not expected that there will be any material additional at-fault claims reported - The observed reduction in 2020Q1 and 2020Q2 is due to a reduction in exposure during the first COVID-19 lockdown in NSW.
-Claim frequency has returned to pre-COVID levels for 2020Q3 to 2021Q2 - ▶ The observed reduction in 2021Q3 is due to the most recent COVID-19 lockdown in NSW - Claim frequencies for 2021Q4 to 2022Q3 are projected to increase compared to 2021Q3 due to an increase in exposure, but at a level that is below pre-COVID-19 levels.
+Claim frequency has returned to pre-COVID levels for 2020Q3 to 2021Q2 - The observed reduction in 2021Q3 is due to the most recent COVID-19 lockdown in NSW - Claim frequencies for 2021Q4 to 2022Q4 are projected to increase compared to 2021Q3 due to an increase in exposure, but at a level that is below pre-COVID-19 levels.

-Claim frequency Not at-fault minor claims
+Not at-fault minor claims